starbops/blog/content/posts/2026-08-03-metal3-meets-kubevirtbmc-provisioning-kubevirt-vms-like-bare-metal/index.md

    actual interface on the VM.
 That's why we pinned it to `02:00:00:00:00:01` in the VirtualMachine spec.
 If you forget this, KubeVirt generates a random MAC and Ironic won't be able to match the host during inspection.
 -  **HTTP vs HTTPS.** KubeVirtBMC serves Redfish over plain HTTP by default.
    Make sure to use `redfish-virtualmedia+http://` in the BMC address.
-Without the `+http` suffix, Ironic defaults to HTTPS and the connection will fail silently during registration.
+Without the `+http` suffix, Ironic defaults to HTTPS and the connection will fail during registration.
 -  **Virtual media vs network boot.** The `redfish-virtualmedia` driver boots the IPA ramdisk and provisioning images via virtual media (ISO attachment), which means no PXE, no DHCP, and no provisioning network is required.
-If you use the `redfish` driver (without `virtualmedia`), you'll need to set up DHCP and configure Ironic's networking section accordingly.
+If you use the `redfish` driver (without `virtualmedia`), you'll need to set up DHCP and configure Ironic's networking section accordingly (we'll talk about that part in a future post).
--  **Ironic host networking.** By default, IrSO deploys Ironic using host networking.
-The Ironic pod needs to be reachable from the IPA ramdisk running inside VMs.
-If you're running everything in a single cluster, this should just work.
+-  **Ironic host networking.** By default, IrSO deploys Ironic with host networking enabled.
+The Ironic pod must be reachable from the IPA ramdisk running inside the VMs.
+If everything is running in a single cluster, this should work out of the box.
+In this article, we disable host networking solely for demonstration purposes, allowing us to rely on in-cluster DNS to resolve the Ironic service and route traffic to the underlying Ironic pod.
    In more complex network topologies, you may need to adjust the Ironic networking configuration.
 -  **Cross-cluster scenarios.** If Metal3 runs in a different cluster than KubeVirt, you can expose the KubeVirtBMC Services externally using Ingress or NodePort.
 Just update the BMC address in the BareMetalHost accordingly.